Brush Care – August 2009

 2. Place the brush scrubber in the palm of your hand, choose the correct height of scrubber teeth for your brush, then move the brush back and forth under the running water until the water runs clear.
 Use a scrubber height tall enough to remove paint from the ferrule.

-3. After cleaning, apply a small amount of FolkArt Brush Cleaner & Conditioner and reshape the bristles using your thumb and forefinger.
+3. After cleaning, apply a small amount of FolkArt Brush Cleaner and Conditioner and reshape the bristles using your thumb and forefinger.
 Lay your brush flat on the counter or table until completely dry.

 Information for this article was taken from Plaid Online, OneStroke.com and In-Home Art Catalog.